Carnoustie: Industrial history

 In 1851, shoe maker John Winter opened a shop near The Cross.
 His business grew such that he built a large factory in 1874 at the foot of East Path (now Park Avenue/Queen Street), employing 200 people and producing 2,000 pairs of shoes and boots a week.
 His son, George, took over the business and built the impressive mansion, Winterdyne, that overlooks Carnoustie House Grounds at the top of Queen Street.
 Production ceased in 1958, and the Lousen Park sheltered housing complex was subsequently built at the site.

 The linen industry in Carnoustie was modernised in 1857 with the opening of the Panmure Works by James Smieton.
 This factory, which at its height employed 600 employees, was a state-of-the-art facility containing 400 modern power looms and produced 6 e6yd of linen and jute annually.
 Smieton also built new housing on a number of streets in the surrounding area for his employees and, in 1865, he opened the Panmure Works Institute on Kinloch Street which provided a library, billiards room and a hall for the education and recreation of his workers.
 The firm went through several changes of ownership through its history and was owned by W. G. Grant & Co Ltd from 1932 until 1972 when it went into liquidation.

 The smaller Taymouth Linen works were opened in 1867 to the west of Panmure Works and the Vitriol Works, and at its height contained 100 power looms.
 Again, additional housing was built by the owners, the Brodies, including Taymouth Terrace.
 By 1898 Taymouth Works had become home to the business of George Anderson, owner of the Arbroath Foundry.
 George Anderson & Co.
 Ltd. produced for example, quarrying equipment such as channelling machines.
 The business evolved into Anderson-Grice Co.
 Ltd. which produced a range of mechanical equipment, including the short-lived Dalhousie motor car.

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Westhaven in the years before the First World War.
+In the report for 1909 it was stated that the fishing in Easthaven and Westhaven was "unimportant.
+Fishermen [were] chiefly employed in salmon and crab fishings.